 Well, here’s a surprise.
-Not long after reviewing Atomic Eden I find myself watching another film involving mercs, secret weapons, and Chernobyl.
-However in stuntman turned director Mitch Gould’s (Hellbinders) film Battle Drone rather than gas-masked goons, they have to face off against an army of lethal androids.
+Not long after reviewing Atomic Eden, I find myself watching another film involving mercs, secret weapons, and Chernobyl.
+However, in stuntman-turned-director Mitch Gould’s (Hellbinders) film Battle Drone rather than gas-masked goons, they have to face off against an army of lethal androids.

 We meet our team as they storm a party in Moscow.
 It’s being thrown by the world’s biggest arms dealer.
-They need to snatch the guest of honor, the Crown Prince of a fictional Middle Eastern country.
+They need to snatch the guest of honour, the Crown Prince of a fictional Middle Eastern country.
 Rekker (Louis Mandylor Astro, Avengement) leads his team, kills loads of people, including the caterer.
 Then they get out in a flurry of CGI, slow-motion footage and bad country music.
-They also slap the Prince around while he’s cuffed just to show how tough they are.
+They also slap the Prince around while he’s cuffed, just to show how tough they are.

 Back home they’re looking to enjoy some downtime, but instead, arms dealer and uber patriot Karl Kess (Michael Paré, Mayday, Puppet Master: The Littlest Reich) convinces them to go back into Russia.
 Chernobyl to be precise, and grab a massive cache of arms meant for some rebels.
-But when the team plus CIA observer Hayes (Dominique Swain, Blood Craft, Rottentail) and her team, get there all they find is a robotic army out to get them.
+But when the team, plus CIA observer Hayes (Dominique Swain, Blood Craft, Rottentail) and her team, get there, all they find is a robotic army out to get them.
 Could it be a setup?

 The robots themselves are nicely designed.
 However, any chance of them looking menacing is ruined by the bad CGI used to bring them to life.
-Likewise, the constant overuse of slow motion ruins the films fight scenes.
-And for a film directed by a veteran stunt man, the chases and shootouts in Battle Drone aren’t very exciting.
+Likewise, the constant overuse of slow motion ruins the film’s fight scenes.
+And for a film directed by a veteran stuntman, the chases and shootouts in Battle Drone aren’t very exciting.

 Battle Drone could have been a fun action film with a science fiction twist.
 But the poor execution and some gaping plot holes, (apparently it’s no problem to sneak in and out of Russia unnoticed.
-It’s also no problem install satellite dishes and broadcasting equipment in the middle of restricted areas), bring it down.
+It’s also no problem installing satellite dishes and broadcasting equipment in the middle of restricted areas), bring it down.
 It even ends with an attempt to make these guys the next A-Team.
 I sincerely hope that doesn’t happen.

 Battle Drone is available on DVD and to rent or buy on various streaming platforms.
 It’s also on Netflix for those with a subscription.